patricksign/agentclaw/docs/README.md

 ## Vision

 AgentClaw orchestrates a team of specialised AI agents to execute a full software development cycle from a single Trello card.
-Each agent has a dedicated role (idea, breakdown, coding, test, docs, review, deploy, notify), shares memory across tasks, and communicates through a priority queue and real-time event bus.
+Each agent has a dedicated role (idea, architect, breakdown, coding, test, review, docs, deploy, notify), shares memory across tasks, and communicates through a priority queue and real-time event bus.
 The system self-heals by learning from past failures and injecting known resolutions into future agent prompts.

 ## How It Works